The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \subsubsection{Scores of Regular Teams by Task Type and Year}

-\Figure[h][width=0.99\columnwidth]{Figures/Trends/score_by_team_and_year_regular}{Score of regular teams---those that participated in more than one year---in LSC'22, '23, and '24. } Figure~\ref{fig:score_by_team_and_year_regular} presents the scores of regular teams—those who participated in at least two editions—across KIS, QA, and Ad-hoc tasks from 2022 to 2024.
+Next, we combine results at the team level to examine how scores changed over time for recurring participants. \Figure[h][width=0.99\columnwidth]{Figures/Trends/score_by_team_and_year_regular}{Score of regular teams---those that participated in more than one year---in LSC'22, '23, and '24. } Figure~\ref{fig:score_by_team_and_year_regular} presents the scores of regular teams—those who participated in at least two editions—across KIS, QA, and Ad-hoc tasks from 2022 to 2024.
 The heatmap highlights year-on-year trends in performance.
 It is also important to note that the systems are changing every year to incorporate new approaches and techniques, which can impact performance.
 This analysis focuses on regular teams to understand if they have adapted and improved over time.

 In KIS tasks, top-performing teams like MyScéal, LifeInsight, and LifeSeeker maintained consistently high scores across multiple years.
 However, LifeLens and LifeGraph saw significant score declines in 2024, potentially due to system changes or difficulties adapting to new task types.
 MEMORIA showed a notable improvement, increasing its score from 10 in 2022 to 90 in 2023, maintaining a strong performance in 2024.
 This suggests that substantial revisions were made to their system.
-In contrast, teams like MyEachtra and vitrir experienced steep declines in 2024, indicating that their new approaches may not been as effective.
+In contrast, teams like MyEachtra and vitrir experienced steep declines in 2024, indicating that their new approaches may not have been as effective.

 For QA tasks, MyScéal and LifeSeeker continued to perform strongly, while LifeLens significantly improved its score from 35 in 2023 to 74 in 2024, reflecting effective system updates.
 Conversely, LifeInsight faced a decline, indicating potential issues with adapting to the evolving QA task format.
 Teams such as FIRST and MemoriEase displayed year-to-year fluctuations, while vitrivr-VR and MEMORIA demonstrated more consistent performance.